-- 8. In certain countries, members of parliament enjoy protection from the moment of their election but on condition that the election is not subsequently declared invalid.
-This is, for example, the case in the following countries: Belgium, Chile, Denmark, Egypt, Estonia, Finland, Gabon, Greece, Hungary, Italy, Kuwait, Mali, Poland, Romania, Slovenia, Thailand, Czech Republic, Sweden.
+- 8. In certain countries, members of parliament enjoy protection from the moment of their election, but on condition that the election is not subsequently declared invalid.
+This is, for example, the case in the following countries: Belgium, Chile, Denmark, Egypt, Estonia, Finland, France, Gabon, Greece, Hungary, Italy, Kuwait, Mali, Poland, Romania, Slovenia, Thailand, Czech Republic, Sweden.
 In other cases (for example in the Russian Federation), this protection is accorded after the election of the member of parliament has been validated. - 9.
 In one group of countries, it is the taking of the parliamentary oath which is considered as the starting-point for protection.
-This is, for example, the case in the following countries: Argentina, Bangladesh, Chile, Cyprus, Philippines, India, Malaysia, Mongolia, Mozambique, Namibia, Republic of Korea, Netherlands, Austria, Sri Lanka, Uruguay, Zambia, Switzerland. - In certain countries, privilege only exists during sittings.
-As a result the member of parliament enjoys the protection of privilege from the first sitting. - 10.
-In a first group, the principle of freedom of speech is only observed during parliamentary sittings.
-One can give as examples of countries applying this principle: Australia, Canada, Chile, Egypt, Philippines, FYR of Macedonia, Malaysia, Mozambique, New Zealand, United Kingdom. - 11.
-In another group of countries, protection applies in all circumstances, whether or not parliament is in session.
-Among the countries applying this rule are: Denmark, Finland, Gabon, Greece, Guinea, Italy, Kenya, Kuwait, Croatia, Mali, Mongolia, Norway, Austria, Poland, Romania, Russian Federation, Slovenia, Spain, Sri Lanka, Switzerland, Thailand. - 12.
-Freedom of speech ends at the expiration of the mandate or at the dissolution of parliament.
-Privilege then remains in force for what took place during the exercise of the mandate.
-It appears that this is the case in all the countries which have collaborated in this Report.
+This is, for example, the case in the following countries: Argentina, Bangladesh, Chile, Cyprus, Philippines, India, Malaysia, Mongolia, Mozambique, Namibia, Republic of Korea, Netherlands, Austria, Sri Lanka, Uruguay, Zambia, Switzerland.

+In certain countries, privilege only exists during sittings.
+As a result the member of parliament enjoys the protection of privilege from the first sitting.